RobertElderSoftware/recc/README.txt

 If you want to do full testing of cross compiled code in the browser, it would be helpful to know the testing process.

-In order to test the compiler on real C code, the following steps take place:
+In order to test the compiler on real C code using the Javascript emulator, the following steps take place:

 1)  The recc executable is built.
 2)  The recc executable is used to preprocess .i files from all of the .c files in the 'test' directory.
 3)  The recc executable is used to build .l2 files from all of the .i files in the 'test' directory.
 4)  The recc executable is used to build .l1 files for each test in the 'test' directory.
-4)  .l0.js files are created for each test in the 'test' directory.
+5)  .l0.js files are created for each test in the 'test' directory.
-5)  Once all .l0.js files have been built, chrome is envoked directly from the makefile, and chrome is instructed to browse to a url served by localhost, which serves files in the test-api-endpoint directory.
+6)  Once all .l0.js files have been built, chrome is envoked directly from the makefile, and chrome is instructed to browse to a url served by localhost, which serves files in the test-api-endpoint directory.
 This page contains javascript that interacts with the test API to obtain a list of all available test cases, then run each test and submit the result in the API.
 The test result from running the compiled code in the javascript emulator is saved into the 'test' directory.
-6)  Each of the .c files in the 'test' are compiled using gcc into standard desktop executables.
+7)  Each of the .c files in the 'test' are compiled using gcc into standard desktop executables.
-7)  The executables created using gcc are then run, and output is saved to the 'test' directory.
+8)  The executables created using gcc are then run, and output is saved to the 'test' directory.
-8)  The saved output from javascript and gcc are diff'ed.
+9)  The saved output from javascript and gcc are diff'ed.
 If the diff is not empty, the test failed.

 To set up the testing API, set up a web server and point it to the root directory of this project.
 The API uses php as a scripting language, so you'll need to make sure this is set up to work with your web server.
 You may need to adjust permissions on the 'test' directory since php will need to write files that contain test results here.